Château Peyredon Lagravette Haut-Médoc 2016 - Cru Bourgeois

 About the estate:

-By purchasing this small Haut-Médoc vineyard (just over 4 hectares) located in Listrac and close to the renowned vineyards of Moulis (Grand Poujeaux, Chasse-Spleen, Maucaillou), the Dupuch family, whose stronghold is in Entre-deux-Mers (Château Sainte-Marie), realized their dream: to cross the Garonne and establish themselves on a beautiful gravel terroir.
+By purchasing this small Haut-Médoc vineyard (just over 4 hectares) located in Listrac and near the renowned vineyards of Moulis (Grand Poujeaux, Chasse-Spleen, Maucaillou), the Dupuch family, whose estate is located in Entre-deux-Mers (Château Sainte-Marie), has realized its dream: to cross the Garonne River and establish itself on a beautiful gravel terroir.

 Robert Parker - Wine Advocate